tchiagoeisen/Number_Converter/Readme.md

 F = 15

 ## Credits
 This was pratice project in python.
-I added some print() statements to checkout the conversions. <br>The main goal was that the input could be any value, if it is not possible to convert the program should to ajust it.
+I added some print() statements to checkout the conversions. <br>The main goal was that the input could be any value, if it is not possible to convert the program should ajust it.